Compile and run the rock-paper-scissors model on Corstone-320 FVP

-This section guides you through the process of compiling your trained Rock-Paper-Scissors model and running it on a simulated Arm-based edge device, the Corstone-320 Fixed Virtual Platform (FVP).
-This final step demonstrates the end-to-end workflow of deploying a TinyML model for on-device inference.
+This section shows how to compile your trained rock-paper-scissors model and run it on the Corstone-320 Fixed Virtual Platform (FVP), a simulated Arm-based edge device.
+This completes the end-to-end workflow for deploying a TinyML model for on-device inference.

 Compile and build the executable

-First, you’ll use the Ahead-of-Time (AOT) Arm compiler to convert your PyTorch model into a format optimized for the Arm architecture and the Ethos-U NPU.
-This process, known as delegation, offloads parts of the neural network graph that are compatible with the NPU, allowing for highly efficient inference.
+Use the Ahead-of-Time (AoT) Arm compiler to convert your PyTorch model to an ExecuTorch program optimized for Arm and the Ethos-U NPU.
+This process (delegation) offloads supported parts of the neural network to the NPU for efficient inference.

 export ET_HOME=$HOME/executorch